spring-projects/spring-petclinic/readme.md

 For pull requests, editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.

+# License

+The Spring PetClinic sample application is released under version 2.0 of the [Apache License](http://www.apache.org/licenses/LICENSE-2.0).